SuperChrim/SuperChrim/Th19Balance/ReadMe.txt

  - C1/skill damage is decreased
  - C1/skill require more meter and cannot kill Ex special enemies
  - Skill animation and collision is adjusted
+ - Ex eagle spirit health is increased
+ - Ex eagle spirits lose health when scoped
- - Ex eagle spirits shoot less bullets
+ - Ex eagle spirits shoot more bullets
  - Ex eagle movement speed and angle is adjusted
  - Ex eagle spawn rate is adjusted
- - Ex attack eagles cannot be disabled until one second after spawning
+ - Extra attack eagles cannot be disabled until one second after spawning
  - Ex eagle spirits can be grazed
  - Ex eagle kill reward is decreased
- - Ex attack will spawn a couple normal eagle spirits
+ - Ex will spawn a couple normal eagle spirits

 Suika:
  - Spell card boss health is increased